How To Invest Like Jimmy Balodimas: Swing Equity Futures Trader

 The Scenario

-- Balodimas’s Observation: He noticed a double bottom pattern forming on the charts, a classic reversal signal indicating that the market may be poised to turn upwards.
+• Process Observation: The setup begins with a double bottom pattern forming on the charts, a classic reversal signal that may suggest sellers are losing control.

 Execution